AnWiercze/NanopoReaTA/README.md

 #### Process time

 This plot visualizes the run time for each tool running during the preprocessing.
 Thus, one is able to estimate the runtime for an update in the next iteration.
+Transcriptome and genome related steps run in parallel to optimize performance.
+All processing steps run in an additive manner to avoid redundant computational operations.

 <p align="center"><img src="Gifs/Process_time.gif"  width="80%"></p>

 ### Preprocessing stop and go

 For the following analytical steps the preprocessing should be temporarily stopped and the completion of the running iteration should be awaited.
 The stop preprocessing button on the left side causes the pipeline to stop after each completed processing iteration.
 Subsequently, all the analytical steps of interest can be performed.
-The resume preprocessing button causes the pipeline to continue within 20 seconds.
+The resume preprocessing button causes the pipeline to continue once all the analytical steps of interest are performed.

 ### Gene-wise analysis